Why Destination Brands Need Different Rules Than Consumer Brands

 - Potential investors or partners who need economic validation and growth signals

-Think of it as a voice with different registers.
-The core brand personality stays consistent, but the tone, detail level, and emphasis shift depending on who's listening.
+The solution is a voice with different registers.
 The resort's website speaks to leisure travelers with aspiration and warmth.
 The same resort's event planning page speaks to corporate buyers with professionalism and capability.
 The community-facing communications speak to residents with respect and transparency.
+The core personality never changes; the register does.

 Place Is Not a Product